-I myself had issues with my printer previously that suddenly stopped printing and was making all sorts of blinking signals that I can’t quite pinpoint what the issue was, and then I just ended up calling repair services just to get it back up again.
+I myself had issues with my printer previously.
+It suddenly stopped printing and was making all sorts of blinking signals that I can’t quite pinpoint what the issue was.
+I ended up calling repair services just to get it back up again.

 <<Looking for a printer?
 We’ve reviewed the top 10 best printers for teachers in 2021.